alessiatovo/wikipediaAnalysis/README.md

 The dataset has to be load on your local file system and the path has to be put on the *main.sh* file in replace of```<input-path>```.
 In your file system, there should be a directory that will contain the output.
 This path must end with the ```/``` symbol.
 The path must be replaced instead of ```<output-path>```.
 In the *main.sh* replace <hadoop-bin-hdfs> path with your own path of the ```hadoop-2.8.3/bin/hdfs``` directory.

-To execute the code on your computer, esecute the script *main.sh* after editing correctly the properly fields.
+To execute the code on your computer, run the command ```./main.sh ```after editing correctly the properly fields.
 This script executes the pre-processing and generate the graph.
 To visualize the graphs open the url ``` http://localhost:7474``` on your browser and on the bar write the queries.